 - In place of capsicum, you can make this curry with eggplants, potatoes, cauliflower and okra.
 For okra sauté them first and then add towards the end once the curry is cooked through and you see oil floating on top of it.

 - Omit poppy seeds if you do not have them.

 - This recipe cannot be scaled due to its complexity.
 If you want to make a larger or a smaller batch, try eyeballing the ingredients as you go on working on the recipe.

-This Capsicum Masala post from the blog archives first published in May 2015 has been republished and updated on 12 August 2021.
+This Capsicum Masala post from the blog archives first published in May 2015 has been updated and republished on April 2023.